vissermc/cencr/README.md

 `cencr my_config.json`

 This will encrypt all files specified in the configuration file.
 It will also generate some json files with information about the encryption.

-The tool uses a tokenizer, but does not fully compile your code.
-Therefore, it does not need to know definitions, but it does need to know all locations where it can find the source files, header files, and external header files.

 ## Configuration file
 The json file should contain a list of properties: